Skip to content

 :stop_sign: cliq pipeline cancelled (cliq-a1b2c3) Req: PROJ-123 Reason: Pipeline cancelled by user (SIGINT)

-Set up Jira credentials in Integrations — Jira.
+Set up Jira credentials in Jira Agent.
 Once configured, add "jira" to the channels array.
-Jira notifications only fire when the req source is a Jira ticket (e.g., cliq req -s jira:PROJ-123).
+Jira notifications only fire when the req source is a Jira ticket (e.g., cliq req --input ticket=PROJ-123 with a Jira agent phase).
 Note: on_start is a no-op for Jira — the handler skips it since there’s nothing useful to post before work begins.

 on_start — Skipped (no-op).